melissawm/acquire-docs/docs/PythonAPI.md

 - `exposure_time_us`: How long in microseconds your camera should collect light from the sample.
 However, for simulated cameras, this is just a waiting period before generating the next frame.

-- `line_interval_us`: The time to scan one line in microseconds in a rolling shutter camera camera.
+- `line_interval_us`: The time to scan one line in microseconds in a rolling shutter camera.

 - `binning`: How many adjacent pixels in each direction to combine by averaging.
 If binning is set to 1, no pixels will be combined.